-My institutional home is the University of Washington, where I am professor of Political Science, adjunct professor of Law, Societies & Justice, and faculty associate of the Center for Human Rights.
+I am a professor of Political Science at the University of Washington.
+In addition, I am adjunct professor of Law, Societies & Justice, faculty associate of the Center for Human Rights, and associate faculty in the Program on Values in Society.
 I also serve as Seattle campus advisor to the Human Rights Minor.

-My political theory courses have covered the history of political thought; democratic theory; theories of justice; nationalism; punishment; and religion, secularism, and toleration.
+My political theory courses have covered the history of political thought; democratic theory; theories of justice; nationalism; punishment; and controversies regarding politics and religion.
 In addition, I teach a number of courses on the law, politics, and theory of human rights.

 My current research focuses on the philosophy of human rights and the international institutional architecture needed to give human rights adequate protection.